Accessibility

 Art and Memories

-Learn more about the Art and Memories program
+Learn more about the Creative Encounters program

 The Art Gallery of Western Australia has adopted a Disability Access and Inclusion Plan' (DAIP) to ensure that all visitors, including people with disabilities, can access Gallery services and facilities.